James French (murderer): Execution and last words

+Shortly before his execution, French told prison employees, "I am not dying for murder; I am dying for my beliefs."
+He also requested that a psychiatrist "hypnotize [him] and find out what is wrong inside of [him]" before his death, a request which went unfulfilled.
+After French "resisted all efforts to spare his life", he walked calmly into the execution chamber at 10:00 p.m. on August 10, 1966.
+An Associated Press reporter at the scene wrote that "James Donald French got what he demanded: death in the electric chair", and commented that "he faced death with the same cockiness he faced life".

-At the time of French's execution, the death penalty was at a near standstill nationwide as a result of changing sentiments towards the death penalty.
+At the time of French's execution, the death penalty was at a near standstill nationwide since about late 1964, as a result of changing sentiments towards the death penalty.
 Oklahoma's last execution before French's was that of Richard Dare, who died in the electric chair on June 1, 1963.
 Dare was executed for murdering his father-in-law and notably spent 717 days awaiting execution after his death sentence, which was unusually long for the time.
 Dare was executed only after a protracted legal struggle.

-Charles Owens was quoted as saying, almost two decades after French's execution, that had French not aggressively pursued his own death, he likely never would have been executed because of the Furman v.
-Georgia ruling that was to come six years after French's execution, a ruling that would see the U.S. Supreme Court place a nationwide moratorium on the death penalty and see every state forced to re-sentence all condemned inmates to life imprisonment.
-French's psychiatrist, upon reflecting on the crimes that sent French to the death chamber, also wrote that "[i]f Oklahoma had not had the death penalty, it is likely that both of the men murdered by James French would still be alive."
+Charles Owens was quoted as saying, almost two decades later, that had French not aggressively pursued his own death, he likely never would have been executed.
+After the Furman v.
+Georgia ruling six years after French's execution, the U.S. Supreme Court placed a nationwide moratorium on the death penalty, causing every state to re-sentence all condemned inmates to life imprisonment.
+French's psychiatrist, upon reflecting on the crimes that sent him to the death chamber, wrote: "If Oklahoma had not had the death penalty, it is likely that both of the men murdered by James French would still be alive."

-Nevertheless, after French "resisted all efforts to spare his life," he walked calmly into the execution chamber at 10:00 p.m on August 10, 1966; the Associated Press reporter at the scene wrote that "James Donald French got what he demanded: death in the electric chair," and commented that "He faced death with the same cockiness he faced life."
+Disputed last words

-In later years, French's last words before his death by electric chair would be said to have been "How's this for your headline?
-'French Fries'".
-The story appeared as early as 1977 in The Book of Lists, but contemporaneous accounts of the execution mentioned only that when prison warden Ray Page asked if French had any last words, "French replied: 'Everything's already been said.'"
+It has been alleged that French's last words were: "How's this for your headline?
+'French Fries'."
+The story appeared in 1977 in The Book of Lists.
+However, contemporaneous accounts of the execution confirm that when prison warden Ray Page asked if French had any last words, French actually replied: "Everything's already been said."

 French himself did make a quip about French fries.
-However, the remark was not made at his execution, but days prior, when French discussed his upcoming execution with reporter Bob Gregory.
+However, the remark was not made at his execution, but in days prior, when French discussed his upcoming execution with reporter Bob Gregory.
 Gregory attended the execution and corroborated that French's real last words were, "Everything's already been said."
-Days prior, however, Gregory had met with French for an interview in the office of the warden of the Oklahoma State Penitentiary.
+Earlier, however, Gregory had met with French for an interview in the office of the warden of the Oklahoma State Penitentiary.
 During the interview, Gregory reported that the following exchange took place: